IMB11/Vent/README.md

+# PLEASE DO NOT FORK AND CONTINUE, I WILL RETURN EVENTUALLY.

 # Vent

 Failed so hard you wanted to vent out of the game?
 Then here it is.
 (Launches amongus vr if installed)